dd32/td-gh-ex/readme.txt

 And you can change the way how posts are displayed via WordPress Dashboard > Appearance > Customize.

-= Create a knowledgebase =
+= Create a knowledge base =
-The knowledgebase uses the native WordPress categories and posts.
+The knowledge base uses the native WordPress categories and posts.

-Create a new page and select the knowledgebase page template.
+Create a new page and select the knowledge base page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).

 Via WordPress Dashboard > Appearance > Customize you can: